-Options' response to Mr G's complaint
+Options' response to Mr J's complaint

-Options investigated Mr G's complaint and gave its final response on 24 March 2020, rejecting it.
+Options investigated Mr J's complaint and gave its final response on 30 October 2020, rejecting it.
 In summary, it said:

-Options UK provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr G in all the documentation he signed in July 2012.
+• Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr J in all the documentation he received in January 2013 when he signed up to the SIPP.

-- It was Options' understanding that Caledonian were introducers only Mr G confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr G's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr G. - Options is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member, or comment on the introducer a customer has chosen to use. - Mr G did not inform Options that he had been provided with advice from an unregulated company - Options cannot be held responsible for information that was not disclosed to it. - Options UK undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options UK as advisers and it is not aware that they held themselves out to be advisers. - Mr G read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so.
+- It was Options' understanding that Caledonian were introducers only Mr J confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr J's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr J. - Options is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member, or comment on the introducer a customer has chosen to use. - Mr J did not inform Options that he had been provided with advice from an unregulated company. - Options undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options as advisers and it is not aware that they held themselves out to be advisers. - Mr J read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so